mtnmunuklu/davudpasha-api-client-go/DAVUDPASHA.md

 func (o *ReportsQueryData) SetQueryID(v string)
 ```

-SetQueryID gets a reference to the given datadog.NullableString and assigns it to the QueryID field.
+SetQueryID gets a reference to the given common.NullableString and assigns it to the QueryID field.

 <a name="ReportsQueryData.SetQueryIDNil"></a>
 ### func \(\*ReportsQueryData\) [SetQueryIDNil](<https://github.com/mtnmunuklu/davudpasha-api-client-go/blob/main/api/davudpasha/type_reports_query_data.go#L108>)